alexandretrotel/mntn/README.md

 # mntn

-A Rust-based CLI tool for system maintenance.
+A Rust-based CLI tool for system maintenance and dotfiles management.

 ## Table of Contents